typesense/typesense-website/new-site/docs-site/README.md

 These variables can be used in markdown files as `{{ variableName }}` or in Vue components.

-**Note:** These variables [don't work](https://github.com/vuejs/vuepress/issues/2379) in auto-generated anchor tags and page titles, so we don't want to use them in headings.

 | Variable | Definition |
 |----------|------------|
 | $page.typesenseVersion | The current Typesense version that the user is looking at docs for.
 Will be `null` for non-versioned top level files. |
 | $site.themeConfig.typesenseVersions | List of all Typesense versions |

+**Note:** These variables [don't work](https://github.com/vuejs/vuepress/issues/2379) in auto-generated anchor tags and page titles.
+To partially fix the issue with page titles, we have a workaround in `plugins/typesense-enhancements` to manually look for `{{ $page.typesenseVersion }}` in page titles and replace them.

 ## To write documentation for a new version:

 1. Add version number to `../typesenseVersions.js`
 1. Clone the latest version directory and make edits to it.
-1. Deploy both main site and docs site
+1. Deploy both main site and docs site (since the main site has references to the latest version)

 ## Layout